 If you love pumpkin spice like we do, this recipe is part of our special compilation of “8 Sweet Pumpkin Spice Recipes you are going to want to make.”
 Check it out.
 Not included in the compilation are also:

 - Mini Pumpkin Pecan Cakes with Orange Glaze

 Let me know if you are going to try this Spiced Pumpkin Pancake recipe.
 I’d like to hear from you.

 Spiced Pumpkin Pancakes: Surprise your partner with a breakfast of Dominican coffee, Prosecco with orange juice, and light, fluffy and very filling Spiced Pumpkin Pancakes with some fresh blackberries & raspberries.
 The nutrition does not include the Vermont Maple Syrup on top.
 Recipe adapted from BH&G Best Pumpkin recipes

 - In a medium bowl, combine egg, milk, pumpkin, vegetable oil, and vanilla.

 - Add 2 cups of Pumpkin Spice Pancake Mix and combine well.
-I added 1/2 cup milk to have a better consistency and easier to spread in the pan.
 You can add more if you think the batter is too thick.

 - For standard-size pancakes, pour 1/4 cup batter onto a hot, lightly greased pancake pan; spread if necessary.
 In this step I added more to make bigger size pancakes.